 MEX functions built with the C Matrix API support all C++ language standards.
 This topic discusses specific C++ language issues to consider when creating and using MEX files.
 MATLAB® also provides an API that uses modern C++ semantics and design patterns, the MATLAB Data API.
 To use this API to build MEX functions, see C++ MEX Applications.

 mexcpp.cpp file that contains both C and C++

-The C++ source code for the examples provided by MATLAB use the
+The MATLAB C++ source code examples use the

 To build a C++ MEX file, type: